spacetask/taskhive/README.md

         Taskhive is expected for alpha release sometime in 2017.

-        Since Taskhive will be empowering and protecting many citizens of the world, it is imperative that it live up to its claims and not let its users down.
+        Since Taskhive will be empowering many citizens of the world to reclaim their financial freedom through honest work, it is imperative that it live up to its claims and not let its users be subject to attack from oppressive regimes.

         Given the difficulties of forcing bug fixes in a truly decentralized project, great care is being taken to allow for